Page Title: Flagpole Halyard Line How To Re-rope a flagpole How to rig a snaphook How to spot worn out halyard

 Safety Warning Snap Hooks flag clips Other Flagpole Parts flag clips

 Halyard is the rope in a flagpole.
-It is not a "lanyard".
-Polyester flagpole rope is what I've used for flagpoles since the early 80's and I've been really happy with it.
+It is not a "lanyard."
+Polyester flagpole rope is what I've used for flagpoles since the early 80's, and I've been really happy with it.
 I have been pleased with its quality and ruggedness.
 I recommend it over polypropylene halyard for a flagpole rope repair.
-Flagpole Halyard (A fancy way of saying "flagpole rope") But this is not common cotton rope.
+Flagpole Halyard (A fancy way of saying "flagpole rope") is not common cotton rope.
 Mine is double braid polyester.
 Best for flagpole cord because it is tough, rugged against the sun's ultraviolet rays, and it resists stretching.

 Flagpole HalyardFlag Supplies